 5. Clean, fiber-rich foods – 80/20

 Stocking your kitchen with plant-based high-fiber foods is the best way to guard against regrettable food compromises.
-But clean eating is not about achieving perfection; it’s not about maintaining a 100% healthful, chemical and pesticide free diet.
+But a clean eating diet is not about achieving perfection; it’s not about maintaining a 100% healthful, chemical and pesticide free diet.
 It is about balance and making wise choices.

 6. Smart choices for convenience foods

 An 80/20 compromise could be to take advantage of the following convenience foods you can purchase in your discounter or grocery store.
 Some of these items are worth building into your grocery list, but I warn you, they are not all “clean”:

 - Chopped frozen veggies or fruits: These are usually clean, check the labels for no extra preservatives or extra ingredients, etc.

 - Canned beans: Stock your pantry with protein and fiber packed black beans, kidney beans, pinto beans or garbanzo beans (chickpeas).
 Read the labels and avoid any of these items if they contain added sugar.
 Try to avoid BPA, “Eden Organics” is the only company I know that currently does not use it in its canned beans.

 - Tomatoes in glasses: These have less BPA than canned tomatoes, but are still not BPA-free.

 - Tomatoes in Tetra Pak boxes: (e.g. Trader Joe's and Pomi) Tetra Pak does not include BPA, but it is still not totally safe… could leach estrogenic hormones!

-- Canned tuna and salmon: Although these cans are not BPA-free, they are a tasty and a quick way to get your omega-3s.
+- Canned tuna and salmon: Although these cans are not BPA-free, they are a tasty and a quick way to get your long-chain omega-3s.
 Opt for salmon if you have the choice!

 - Pre-cooked grilled chicken breasts: Yes, there are a few more preservatives including sea salt… but eating in moderation they are beside legumes a great source of protein.
 These pre-cooked protein sources can quickly enhance salads, scrambled eggs or stir-fry meals.

 When these convenience foods are used in moderation, they add taste appeal and offer cooking shortcuts.
 Don’t let perfect be the enemy of the good.

 7. Proper storage containers